toa-io/toa/libraries/comq/readme.md

 `async connect(url: string): IO`

-Returns an instance of IO when a successful connection with the broker is established.
+Returns an instance of [`IO`](types/io.d.ts) once a successful connection to the broker is established.

 `url` is passed
 to [`amqplib.connect`](https://amqp-node.github.io/amqplib/channel_api.html#connect).